developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 -----

 ## Config.xml
-The single change that is always necessary when migrating from another platform to Enterprise Browser is to move any relevant settings from the config file of the former platform to the Enterprise Browser `Config.xml` file.
+The single change that is always necessary when migrating to Enterprise Browser from any other platform is to specify the [StartPage](/enterprise-browser/1-4/guide/configreference#startpage) of the app in the Enterprise Browser `Config.xml` file.
+It's also sometimes necessary to replicate or adjust other relevant settings from old config file to the new and copy any required files.

-1. Set the [StartPage](/enterprise-browser/1-4/guide/configreference#startpage) of the app.
+1. **Set the StartPage of the app**.
 This will be the first page that loads with Enterprise Browser, and can be on a server (specify the URL) or local to the device (specify the full path), as below:

 		:::xml
 		<Configuration>